 If you have any severe, life-threatening allergies.

-If you are not feeling well.
+If you are pregnant or breastfeeding.

 If you have a mild illness, such as a cold, you can probably get the vaccine today.
 If you are moderately or severely ill, you should probably wait until you recover.
 Your doctor can advise you.